arrokh/monopoly-games-cpp/README.md

 # README #

-Final Project Basic Computer Programming using C++ and Visual Studio.
+Final project Basic Programming course using C++ and Visual Studio.
-Course was taken during the 1st semester of the lectures.
+This course was given in the first year of my lecture.

-To Compile this project, you need at least Visual Studio 2012 and C++11 Compiler.
+To run this project, you need at least Visual Studio 2012 and C++11 Compiler.